po1sigala/live/01-Class-Content/19-PWA-dev/18-Stu_Caching-Images/README.md

 Work with a partner to resolve the following issue(s):

-* As a user, I want to be able to rely on the browser to cache images so that I can view them faster, especially when navigating a site with a lot of images.
+* As a developer, I want to be able to rely on the browser to cache images so that I can create a faster application for the end user.

 ## Expected Behavior

-When the user visits a page for the second, third and fourth time, the browser should be able to find the images in the cache and not need to make a request to the server.
+The browser should load images almost instantly from the cache and not need to make a request to the server.
+This can be verified by inspecting the network tab in the browser when the user visits the page after the first time.

 ## Actual Behavior

-After the user visits the page for the first time, it is necessary to make a request to the server for the image.
-After the user visits the page for the second time, the images should load from the cache making the app feel snappy.
-This is not the case however as indicated by multiple network requests being made to the server for the images.
+When a user visits the page even after the first time, the browser is still making network requests to the server to retrieve the images.

 ## Steps to Reproduce the Problem